The second dark and grimy Harry McCoy thriller from the most exciting new voice in Scottish noir

 “Parks’ writing style is to the point … The plot zips along … McCoy is a man many will enjoy spending time with.
 Casting agents will already be weighing which actor should pull on his raincoat”

 Alan Parks has worked in the music industry for over twenty years.
-His debut novel Bloody January was one of the top crime debuts of 2018 and was shortlisted for prestigious international crime prize the Grand Prix de Littérature Policière.
+His debut novel Bloody January was shortlisted for the Grand Prix de Littérature Policière.
 He lives and works in Glasgow.

 February’s Son is the second Harry McCoy thriller.